morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 # PHP Principles

+## Class based namespacing

+WordPress supports three techniques to avoid naming collisions - prefixing, OOP classes, PHP namespaces - of which WordPress.org / PHP < 5.2 supports only the first two.

+According to [best practices](https://developer.wordpress.org/plugins/the-basics/best-practices/#oop) OOP classes are the easier way to tackle this problem.

+## No HTML in PHP code

+HTML code belongs to templates and template tags.

+When a PHP function needs to return a HTML chunk the [output buffering](https://secure.php.net/manual/en/function.ob-start.php) method with a `get_template_part` call is used.

 ## The open / close principle

 The code should be open for extension but closed for modification.